 The reasons for renting might also differ between short and long-term stays.
 Short-term renters usually look for a quick break or vacation.
 They generally return home, once their booking is over.

-To help guests find long-term rentals, Airbnb now allows guests to select and book longer stays in the “places to stay” section of their site.
-Rentals that offer longer stays will appear for bookings that are 28 days and longer in length.
-The listings of these long-term Airbnb rentals will also be marked as offering amenities suited for longer stays.
+To help guests find long-term rentals, they can search for monthly rentals on Airbnb.
+Rentals that offer longer stays will appear for bookings that are 28 days and longer in length and help distinguish between weekly and monthly stays.
+The listings of these long-term Airbnb rentals will also list amenities for monthly rentals so guests can live comfortably during their extended stay.

 The coronavirus pandemic has changed how we approach daily life and traditional vacations.
 When international travel was paused in most countries, many people started exploring alternative ways to holiday.

 As a result, “nearcations” or “staycations” became a popular solution.
 Increasingly more travelers started to embrace domestic travel as it still allowed them to enjoy a vacation.
 It might not have been the international trip that they had in mind, but travelers realized that their own country could offer other attractions.
-Plus, as traveling domestically is generally cheaper, travelers can afford to extend their travel dates and stay longer.
+Plus, as traveling domestically is generally cheaper, travelers can afford to extend their travel dates and stay longer by finding nearby monthly rentals.

 The pandemic has also affected businesses and the housing market.
 Many people are currently working from home and will continue to do so in the long term.
 Work-from-home professionals are booking vacation rentals that offer a “home office” and strong Wi-Fi.
-This allows them to work while still enjoying a change of scenery.
+Dedicated working spaces allow them to work while still enjoying a change of scenery.

 Long-term and monthly rentals provide a reliable income stream for hosts experiencing a drop in bookings.
 Although hosts can usually earn more from short-term renting, it can become a problem if bookings drop.